Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

-It is a priori not clear how to decide for a given directive sequence $\bsigma$ whether $\cC_{\bsigma}$ forms a tiling of~$\RR^d$ or not.
-Here, a \emph{tiling} of~$\RR^d$ is a collection of sets that covers $\RR^d$ and where the intersection of any two distinct sets has Lebesgue measure~$0$.
-However, as shown in \cite[Section~7]{BST:19} the following coincidence conditions can be used to get checkable criteria for this tiling property.
-We say that $\bsigma= (\sigma_n)_{n\in\NN}$ satisfies the \emph{geometric coincidence condition}, if for each $R > 0$ there is $k \in \NN$, such that, for all $n \ge k$, there exist $\bz_n \in \bone^\perp$, $i_n \in \cA$, such that
+It is proved in \cite[Proposition~7.5]{BST:19} that, if Property PRICE holds, $\cC_{\bsigma}$ is a locally finite \emph{multiple tiling} of~$\bone^\perp$ by compact tiles (in the sense that a.e.\ point of $\bone^\perp$ is contained in exactly $m$ elements of~$\cC_{\bsigma}$ for some given $m\ge 1$).
+It is a priori not clear how to decide for a given directive sequence $\bsigma$ if this multiple tiling is actually a tiling.
+However, as shown in \cite[Section~7]{BST:19}, the following \emph{coincidence conditions} (whose meaning will be explained in Remark~\ref{rem:coinc}) can be used to get checkable criteria for this tiling property.